 Lab - Human Dimensions of Hazards Research Group

-HGP 252 Human Dimensions of Environmental Hazards.
+HGEO 252 Human Dimensions of Environmental Hazards

 This second year Human Geography course introduces students to key concepts and theoretical frameworks in the human dimensions of environmental hazards and disasters field, including vulnerability, environmental justice, resilience, mitigation and preparedness, recovery, risk communication, risk perceptions, social amplification of risk, and warning response.
 Students will also gain knowledge about the roles and responsibilities of the public and government agencies in environmental hazard mitigation, preparedness, response, and recovery.